 Meet Gladys, a mom of two boys who enjoys spending time with her family and having fun dancing, singing karaoke, playing bingo, and watching movies.
-Gladys is dedicated to maintaining her healthy, active lifestyle and goes for routine check-ups, as she is a diabetic with heart disease.
+Gladys is dedicated to maintaining her healthy, active lifestyle and goes for routine check-ups given that she is a diabetic with heart disease.

 On a recent routine foot check-up, an infection was discovered, and Gladys was admitted to the hospital.
 She says, “I got this infection from renovating my bathroom.
 I had a scratch on my big toe and two months later, I ended up with a big infection.”
 The physician who would end up treating her would end up helping to change her life.